 This design is also available in adult sweatshirt, long sleeve adult, ladies, youth, toddler, and onesie sizes.

-6.1-ounce, 100% cotton (Galapagos Blue, Military Green); 50/50 cotton/poly (Sport Dark Green, Maroon, Heathered Cardinal, Heathered Indigo); seamless double-needle 7/8" collar; double-needle sleeves and hem; taped neck and shoulders.
+6.1-ounce, 100% cotton (Galapagos Blue, Blue Dusk); 50/50 cotton/poly (Sport Dark Green, Maroon, Heathered Cardinal, Heathered Indigo); seamless double-needle 7/8" collar; double-needle sleeves and hem; taped neck and shoulders.

 Located in beautiful DuBois, Pennsylvania, Xtreme Wear has proven that they’re truly the source for all things imprintable!
 Along with providing friendly customer service, the Xtreme Wear team provides high quality and fast services in screen printing, embroidery, promo products, and designing personalized shirts for any event or function.
 Xtreme Wear is a proud licensee of the PA Wilds logo.